raihaneong/raihaneong/README.md

 </p>

-I'm a Web developer and Designer
+Web developer and Designer
 ------------------------------

-I'm a self-taught programmer who have a tons of passion in web development, and currently still leveling up my skills to be an expert developer
+a self-taught programmer who have a tons of passion in web development